Ashwin2323/Quiz.Ai/README.md

 ## AI Prompts Used

 **Question Generation:**
-> "Generates 5 high-quality, engaging multiple-choice questions about recommended topics and any custome topic.
-Difficulty: Intermediate to Advanced..."
+> "Generates 5 high-quality, engaging multiple-choice questions about recommended topics and any custom topic.
+Difficulty: Intermediate to Advanced."

 **Feedback Generation:**
 > "Provides a witty, helpful, and concise feedback message...
 If the score is low, be encouraging..."